-The Veteran’s Education office provides resources to student veterans at North Carolina State University.
+The Veteran’s Education office provides resources to student veterans at NC State University.
 Visit their website to learn more about military credit, residency for military and veterans, military resources, use of the GI Bill, and more.

 Green Zone Training

-North Carolina State University is a veteran and military friendly space.
-Feel free to sign up to participate in a Green Zone Training to gain an understanding of the military experience of military connected students and families who are transitioning to our institution.
+NC State University is a veteran and military friendly space.
+Feel free to sign up to participate in a Green Zone Training to gain an understanding of the military experience of military-connected students and families who are transitioning to our institution.

 Reserve Officer Training Corps (ROTC)

 Some students may have interest in or be participants in one of the Reserve Officer Training Corps (ROTC) programs.
 We have three ROTC programs at NC State:

 If students within ROTC want to change their major, be sure they speak with someone in their ROTC program first, as scholarships may be dependent on certain majors.
 Students may have a required four-year graduation plan to complete as part of their program, so be mindful of this when working with ROTC students.
 As the Advisor, you may be asked to approve the plan.

 Federal TRIO Programs

 Federal TRIO programs support the nation’s commitment to providing educational opportunities for all Americans to enter college, graduate, and move on.